Trade directory · Spartanburg metro · South Carolina

 Inspection Schedule

-Rough-in inspection before covering ductwork, final inspection before occupancy.
-Commercial projects require additional inspections per building department schedule.
+Rough-in inspection before covering ductwork, final inspection after installation.
+Commercial jobs may require additional inspections per plans.
+Schedule 24-48 hours in advance with city.

 §4